How can you increase driving confidence?

 Verbal Persuasion - Positive phrases of encouragement from others or yourself will boost confidence.
 If you are a nervous driver and want to improve your self-confidence make sure anyone in the car with you is encouraging rather than critical.
 The same goes for the inner voice in your head, use positive self-talk to practice some encouraging phrases to say to yourself.

 Imaginal Experiences - Taking time to create images in your mind of yourself performing successfully or replay past successes increases confidence.
 Imagery is such a versatile technique which is why so many sports people use it.
 You can replay past successes in little mind movies, or you can mentally practise skills that you find difficult, or imagine future success such as passing your driving test.
-It can take some practice but it is worth the effort.
+It can take some practice but it is worth the effort as one of the top techniques to increase driving confidence.

 Physiological states - Physical symptoms of stress such as butterflies, sweating and nausea can be perceived as having a negative effect on performance.
 Learning how to manage the physical symptoms with relaxation, breathing and mindfulness can help to stop the symptoms taking over and also to change your perception from being scared stiff, to be being prepared, focused and ready for action.